Trump announces Judge Amy Coney Barrett is his pick for the Supreme Court

 Lagoa was considered the other front-runner.
 Although Trump had said he would probably meet with Lagoa when he visited Florida on Thursday and Friday, he told reporters Friday that he had not done so.

-Trump has asked political operatives Corey Lewandowski and David Bossie to help work on the confirmation on the outside of the White House apparatus, officials said, and both men have begun meetings with allies.
+Trump has asked outside allies such as Corey Lewandowski and David Bossie to help work on the confirmation on the outside of the White House apparatus, officials said.

 Less influential in this year’s discussions was Leonard A. Leo, the powerful Republican activist who originally helped get Barrett on a list of conservative candidates that Trump said he would use to make his court picks, although Leo said he supports the choice.